luciusmagn/magnusi.tech/posts/huoh.md

 herself through a letter.
 She wanted to call for a long time, but she just couldn't get herself to do it.
 She kept postponing it over and over again, until she got here, now.

 Right now, Neiro was the only person in the city she knew.
-She didnt have a number for anyone else.
+She didn't have a number for anyone else.
 She was the only person she could call.

 So she took a deep breath and pressed dial.